 FDA evaluation of therapeutic equivalence in no way relieves practitioners of their professional responsibilities in prescribing and dispensing such products with due care and with appropriate information to individual patients.
 In those circumstances where the characteristics of a specific product, other than its active ingredient, are important in the therapy of a particular patient, the practitioner's prescribing of that product may be appropriate.
 Pharmacists must also be familiar with the different characteristics of therapeutically equivalent products, e.g., expiration dates/times and labeling directions for storage of the different products (particularly for reconstituted products), so they can properly advise patients when one product is substituted for another.

-Multisource and single‑source drug products.
-In the Orange Book, FDA has evaluated for therapeutic equivalence only multisource prescription drug products approved under Section 505 of the FD&C Act, which in most instances means those pharmaceutical equivalents available from more than one manufacturer.
+Multisource and single-source drug products.
+In the Orange Book, FDA has evaluated for therapeutic equivalence only multisource prescription drug products approved under Section 505 of the FD&C Act, which in most instances means those pharmaceutical equivalents available (i.e., not on the Discontinued Drug Product list) from more than one manufacturer.
 For such products, a therapeutic equivalence code generally is included and product information is highlighted in bold face and underlined.
-Those products with approved applications that are single-source (i.e., there is only one approved product available for that active ingredient, dosage form, route of administration, and strength) are also included in the Orange Book, but no therapeutic equivalence code is included with such products.
+Those products with approved applications that are single source (i.e., there is only one approved product available for that active ingredient, dosage form, route of administration, and strength) are also included in the Orange Book, but no therapeutic equivalence code is included with such products.
 Any drug product in the Orange Book repackaged and/or distributed by the applicant or some other person authorized by the applicant (e.g., an authorized generic) is considered to be therapeutically equivalent to the applicant’s drug product even if the applicant’s drug product is single source or coded as non-equivalent (e.g., BN).
 Distributors or repackagers of an applicant’s drug product are not identified in the Orange Book.
 The details of therapeutic equivalence codes and the policies underlying them are discussed in Section 1.7, Therapeutic Equivalence Evaluations Codes.

 Products in the Orange Book are identified by the names of the holders of approved applications (applicants) who may not necessarily be the manufacturer of the product.
 There are numerous entities other than the applicant that may be involved in the development, manufacturing, and/or marketing of a product.
 Products listed in the Orange Book are identified by the applicant’s name (firm name on the Form FDA 356h in the application).
-Where the applicant’s name does not appear on the label, a person wishing to relate a specific product to the applicant name in the Orange Book may refer to FDA’s NDC Directory15 and match its search terms to information on the label, such as the NDC Code if available.
+Where the applicant’s name does not appear on the label, a person wishing to relate a specific product to the applicant name in the Orange Book may refer to FDA’s NDC Directory16 and match its search terms to information on the label, such as the NDC Code if available.

 Every product in the Orange Book is subject at all times to regulatory action.
 From time to time, approved products may be found in violation of one or more provisions of the FD&C Act.
 In such circumstances, the Agency may commence appropriate enforcement action to correct the violation, if necessary, by securing removal of the product from the market by voluntary recall, seizure, or other enforcement actions.
 Such regulatory actions are, however, independent of the inclusion of a product in the Orange Book.
-The main criterion for inclusion of a product is that it has an NDA or ANDA that has been approved and that has not been withdrawn for safety or efficacy reasons.
+The main criterion for inclusion of a product is that it has an NDA or ANDA that has been approved and that has not been withdrawn for safety or effectiveness reasons.
 FDA believes that retention of a violative product in the Orange Book will not have any significant adverse health consequences, because other legal mechanisms are available to the Agency to prevent the product's actual marketing.
 FDA may, however, change a product's therapeutic equivalence rating if the circumstances giving rise to the violation change or otherwise call into question the Agency's assessment of whether a product meets the criteria for therapeutic equivalence.

 The two basic categories into which multisource drugs have been placed are indicated by the first letter of the relevant therapeutic equivalence code as follows: